syl20bnr/spacemacs-elpa-mirror/melpa/xterm-color-readme.txt

 Translates ANSI control sequences into text properties.

-* Regular ANSI
+* Regular ANSI colors

-* XTERM 256 color
+* XTERM 256 colors

+* Works with compilation-mode (experimental)

+* Works with eshell

+* More accurate than ansi-color.el

-xterm-color.el should perform much better than ansi-color.el
+* Should perform much better than ansi-color.el